-Partial or full tooth loss, if left untreated not only affects your self-confidence but it also increases the risk of developing other systemic health and nutritional problems.
-Dentures can bring back your smile and make chewing and eating a normal process again.
+Partial or full tooth loss can affect your self-confidence if not treated.
+It can also increase your risk of developing other systemic health and nutritional problems.
+Luckily, dentures can bring back your smile and make chewing and eating a normal process again.

-Dentures Care and Maintenance
+Denture Care and Maintenance

 The care and maintenance of your dentures depend on the type of denture being used.
 Dr. Wegner will detail the do’s and don’ts when wearing dentures, but there are a few general rules which need to be followed by each patient:

 - Dentures need to be worn continuously in the first few weeks until the patient gets used to them.
 Afterward, the denture can be removed during the night for additional comfort.